Diskors-AI/espnet/README_TTS_MT.md

-# TTS Training Workflow for Tacotron2 and FastSpeech2
+# TTS Training Workflow for VITS

-This flow provides step-by-step instructions for setting up and training a Text-to-Speech (TTS) model using ESPnet.
-It assumes that you already have a WAV corpus that has been force-aligned using the Montreal Forced Aligner (MFA) and that the corresponding TextGrid files have been generated.
-The aligned data will be used in subsequent stages to prepare training data, extract speaker embeddings, and train TTS models such as Tacotron2 and FastSpeech2.
+This flow provides step-by-step instructions for setting up and training a Text-to-Speech (TTS) model using ESPnet with the VITS architecture.
+It assumes that you already have a WAV corpus aligned using the Montreal Forced Aligner (MFA) and that the corresponding TextGrid files have been generated.
+The aligned data will be used to prepare training data, extract speaker embeddings, and train the VITS TTS model.

 ## 1. Initial Setup